MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/troubleshoot-rdp-too-many-admin-sessions-open.md

 Before start troubleshooting, [back up the OS disk](/azure/virtual-machines/windows/snapshot-copy-managed-disk).

 1. Connect to the VM by using the Azure Serial Console and [start a PowerShell session]( serial-console-windows.md#use-serial-console).
 If the Azure Serial Console does not work, connect the VM by remote PowerShell.
-For more information see [How to use remote tools to troubleshoot Azure VM issues](remote-tools-troubleshoot-azure-vm-issues.md).
+For more information, see [How to use remote tools to troubleshoot Azure VM issues](remote-tools-troubleshoot-azure-vm-issues.md).

 1. After you connect to the VM by using PowerShell, run the following command identify the current maximum connection setting for the RDP service: